hellstorm-software/Kult-Rising/readme.md

 Known Issues:
 - *storm sounds on gas station cluster are not audible*
-- *the soldier cutscene can play improperly under most conditions*
+- *the soldier cutscene will play improperly under most conditions*
 ----------------------------------------------------------

 <h2>[OCT]</h2>